kasheravaibhav14/plivo_hackathon/README.md

 `main.py` is a file containing the main application logic and routes for the dummy banking application.
 It utilizes Flask, a micro web framework in Python, to handle HTTP requests and responses.
 The file implements various routes to manage user authentication, product management, transactions, PDF creation, and SMS notifications.

-- **Blueprint Registration:**
-  - A Flask Blueprint named `'main'` is defined to organize and manage application routes related to the main functionality of the banking application.

 - **Routes and Functionality:**
   - `index()`: Renders the main application page (`index.html`).